 Another definition is the one provided by Paul Graham (Y Combinator):

 “STARTUP=GROWTH i.e. A startup is a company designed to grow fast.”

-Taking these two definitions into consideration, it could be said that being a startup is defined by the vision and goals of the founders of the company, their attitude, ambition and abilities for growth and scaling the business at a fast pace.
-So being a newly established company does not make it a startup, and it doesn’t need to be involved in technology, or supported by a venture fund.
-The only thing that matters is growth, and how fast the company manages to find a scalable business model.
+Considering these two definitions, we can say that what defines a startup is the vision and goals of the founders, their attitude, ambition and abilities for growth and scaling the business at a fast pace.
+So if you’re a newly established it doesn’t make you a startup, and you don’t to work with technology, or have an investment by a venture fund.
+The only thing that matters is growth, and how fast you can manage to find a scalable business model.

 “A startup is a human institution designed to deliver a new product or service under conditions of extreme uncertainty.”